 - Reason(s) why correction of error can contribute to a decision other than that which was originally made.

-If after receiving the decision of the Technical Services Coordinator the student wishes further review of the appeal, the student can file a second appeal through the www.elon.edu/parking/tickets website.
+If after receiving the decision of the first appeal and the student wishes further review, the student can file a second appeal through the www.elon.edu/parking/tickets website.
 The second appeal will be reviewed by the Associate Vice President for Student Life and Dean of Students.
 The second appeal must be made within five working days of the initial decision from the first appeal.
 The decision of the Associate Vice President for Student Life and Dean of Students is final.